[Interview] Matthias Schmelzer: 'Changing to an electric car isn't enough'

 Already a member?

-EUobserver sat down with Schmeltzer to talk about his recent work on degrowth, why growth is such a powerful paradigm, and how to imagine a world not based on ever-increasing consumption and waste.
+EUobserver sat down with Schmelzer to talk about his recent work on degrowth, why growth is such a powerful paradigm, and how to imagine a world not based on ever-increasing consumption and waste.

 EUobserver: I want to ask about your climate activism.
 Many academics believe their place is not on the blockades.
 As an organiser and activist, you take a different approach, and activism informs and is an integral part of your academic work.
 Why do you think it is important scientists get involved in activism?

-I've been an activist for many, many years, starting with anti-globalisation work in the 2000s, the anti-nuclear and climate justice movement in the early 2000s.
+I've been an activist for many, many years, starting with anti-globalisation work and the anti-nuclear and climate justice movement in the early 2000s.
 Over the last few years, I have become involved with the scientist rebellion — a group of academics using civil disobedience to draw attention to the magnitude of the emergency.
 The more the climate emergency progresses, the more urgent I think it is for scientists to be outspoken.
 The rationale for doing so is pretty solid: if the people who know most about the climate crisis don't step out and do something, why would ordinary people?

-In your book Degrowth in Movements, you suggest that the power of degrowth lies in bringing together different movements that, however different, can connect on the premise that the economy has to fit within planetary boundaries.
+In your book Degrowth in Movements, you suggest that the power of degrowth lies in bringing together movements that, however different, can connect on the premise that the economy has to fit within planetary boundaries.
 Could you tell me about that approach?

 Sure.
 So in 2014, in Leipzig, Germany, with a collective of many people, we organised the International Degrowth Conference, which became the largest-ever physical conference with more than 3,000 people attending.
 It sparked what has become a social movement.
 It brought together people from different contexts, from the alternative economic scene — people working on transition towns, 'commoning' projects and the 'nowtopias' — and people from traditional trade unions and NGOs.
 This made us realise the need for degrowth to step out of the academic ivory tower to interact with existing societal movements.
 The book Degrowth in Movements is an effort to try and learn from those movements.